gardenlinux/gardenlinux/docs/FAQ.md

 that violates the claim to stay 100% free.
 Since Garden Linux shares this approach, we benefit from Debian patches.

-Additionally, debian provides a good kernel configuration, which is used by Garden Linux as a base for configuration.
+Additionally, Debian provides a good kernel configuration, which is used by Garden Linux as a base for configuration.
 We extend this kernel configuration to our specific requirements during the kernel integration process.

-Furthermore, debian kernel [patches](https://salsa.debian.org/kernel-team/linux/-/tree/master/debian/patches) are applied in most cases.
+Furthermore, Debian kernel [patches](https://salsa.debian.org/kernel-team/linux/-/tree/master/debian/patches) are applied in most cases.